th3ee-pop/frogger/README.md

 According to the([评审标准](https://review.udacity.com/#!/rubrics/499/view)), the mini game "frogger" was created.
 This is the first **object-oriented** program I ever made by javascript.
 # How to play it
-clone it to your local folder and open the index.html in your Chrome or any other web browser.
+clone it to your local folder and open the index.html in your Chrome or any other web browser. or you can go to https://th3eesome.github.io/frogger/ to play it online.
 # File structure
 the folder js mainly contains the scripts this game needs.The classes and their methods were coded in the app.js. folder images is the png folder, all the picture needed were put into this folder.